-Downtown Belleville pizza shop opens; Piece by Peace opens in Swansea
+Downtown Belleville pizza shop opens; Peace by Piece opens in Swansea

 When Becky Venuti enters the gym, her members notice.

-She knows everyone's name; she greets them with a warm smile; and they expect her to push them to new heights every time they enter her gym.
+She knows everyone's name, she greets them with a warm smile, and they expect her to push them to new heights every time they enter her gym.

-"Come on guys you can do this.
-30 seconds.
+"Come on, guys, you can do this.
+Thirty seconds.
 Keep it going.
 Don't stop now."

 Her encouraging voice carries over music that plays during each workout with a trending theme.

-In her kickboxing gym, located at 3740 Green Mount Crossing Drive, you can kick and punch your way through your workout, but you won’t find a boxing ring inside.
+In her kickboxing gym, at 3740 Green Mount Crossing Drive, you can kick and punch your way through your workout, but you won’t find a boxing ring inside.
 You don’t need head gear or a mouth guard either.

 The O’Fallon mom and certified physical therapist recently opened the gym where beginners and experienced members can feel comfortable working out.